 Fine and Gross Motor Skills

-What you can train in high volume as dry fire practice includes body balance, muscular development, how to position the body in the proper orientation for shooting, and tie all that into the fine motor skills of presenting the gun, prepping the trigger, and breaking the shot.
+What you can train in high volume as dry-fire practice includes body balance, muscular development, and how to position the body in the proper orientation for shooting—and tie all that into the fine motor skills of presenting the gun, prepping the trigger, and breaking the shot.

-Mike demonstrates one of these dry fire practice acceleration/deceleration drills and stresses that during the drill, he keeps pushing himself.
+Mike demonstrates one of these dry-fire practice acceleration/deceleration drills and stresses that during the drill, he keeps pushing himself.
 There should be no lag time between movements.
-This drill is about raw athleticism, raw explosiveness, raw ability to decelerate and re-engage body balance.
+This drill is about raw athleticism, raw explosiveness, and raw ability to decelerate and re-engage body balance.